Event Planning: End-to-End Mobile Web Design 2024

 Small and personal event planners often identify the event planning process as chaotic and overwhelming.

 While there are plenty of full-service event planning sites for the professional and corporate event planner (at a price), there are none that cater to smaller planners in the same capacity.
 SignUp Genius offers scheduling and volunteer collaboration.
-Evite specializes in invitations, and multiple other sites boast venue searches, but none of them offered all of these services in one place.
+Evite specializes in invitations, and multiple other sites boast venue searches, but none of them offer all of these services in one place.

 No wonder the event planning process is stressful!